emu-russia/breaknes/BreaksPPU/PPUPlayer/Readme.md

 ## How to get PPU register dumps

-Use the special version of Nintendulator + PPU Recorder to dump records to the PPU registers: https://github.com/ogamespec/nintendulator/releases/tag/ppu-recorder
+Use the special version of Nintendulator + PPU Recorder to dump CPU writes to the PPU registers: https://github.com/ogamespec/nintendulator/releases/tag/ppu-recorder

 Note that you have to run the simulation in the PPU Player with the same .nes as when writing the dump in the Nintendulator.
 Or not :smiley: